 A TO can reschedule or cancel an outage after initial submission.
-Table 12-49 is a summary of all the outage requests planned for the 2017/2018 planning period and the first ten months of 2018/2019 planning period which were approved and then cancelled or rescheduled by TOs at least once.
-If an outage request was submitted, approved and subsequently rescheduled at least once, the outage request will be counted as Approved and Rescheduled.
+Table 12-49 is a summary of all the outage requests planned for the 2017/2018 planning period and the 2018/2019 planning period which were approved and then cancelled or rescheduled by TOs at least once.
+If an outage request was submitted, approved and subsequently rescheduled at least once, the outage request will be counted as Approved and Cancelled.
 If an outage request was submitted, approved and subsequently cancelled at least once, the outage request will be counted as Approved and Cancelled.
-In the first ten months of 2018/2019 planning period, 32.7 percent of transmission outage requests were approved by PJM and then rescheduled by the TOs, and 12.3
+In the 2018/2019 planning period, 32.0 percent of transmission outage requests were approved by PJM and then rescheduled by the TOs, and 12.1 percent of the transmission outages were approved by PJM and then rescheduled by the TOs, and 12.6 percent of the transmission outages were approved by PJM and subsequently cancelled by the TO.